curtisalexander/stay-awake-odin/README.md

 The `test.bat` file runs tests with 1 thread.
 If tests were run in parallel (the default) then the thread execution state could be overwritten by a different thread and tests would no longer be valid.

-Finally, note that there are 5 tests and _each_ test requires elevated (admin) priviledges; thus the user will be prompted to run `sudo` 5 times.
+Finally, note that there are 5 tests and _each_ test requires elevated (admin) privileges; thus the user will be prompted to run `sudo` 5 times.

 ### Manual
 Run the executable `stay-awake.exe`.
 Open PowerShell (or a command prompt) with elevated (admin) privileges.
 Execute the following.